 This will depend on your course.
 Sometimes, supervisors or tutors agree that a student project will be a critical literature review, but using systematic principles.
 On this page, we’ve detailed what would be expected from a full systematic review.
 It is important that you agree with your tutor or supervisor what their expectations are, and the extent to which you will follow the process of a formal systematic review.

-For example, you may set out clear search criteria and provide a PRISMA flow chart, but might not formally screen papers for quality.
+For example, you may set out clear search criteria and provide a PRISMA flow diagram, but might not formally screen papers for quality.
 The National Foundation for Educational Research has good examples of papers that use systematic principles.
 Search their research and publications for “literature review”.

 The title of the paper should identify it as a systematic review.
 A good starting point is searching your chosen keywords AND "systematic review” in Library Search.